amincharoliya/quiz-app/README.md

-# Quiz Ap built with React and API
+# Quiz App built with React and API